nitrofski/graphbash-lib/README.md

 Starting at address `0x0BD5D0`, we have a series of values which seem to control exactly what happens for each action and each selection.
 There is apparently 16 bytes associated to each index.
 These are distributed as such:
-- 4 bytes that do who knows what (positional stuff, probably...)
+- 2 bytes for the X position of the item (read on load)
+- 2 bytes for tye Y position of the item (read on load)
-- 4 bytes that tell which string to write down in the field up there (remember, we're actually supposed to write a savefile name here)
+- 4 bytes pointing to a string to write down in the field up there (remember, we're actually supposed to write a savefile name here)
 - **4 bytes that control the horizontal movement**
 - **4 bytes that control the vertical movement**